zsnoob/EfficientDDP-4-Contrastive-Train/README.md

 grad\_input = grad\_output ~ * ~ all\_feature2
 $$

-Since `all_feature2` is consistent across all GPUs, the gradient calculation in this step, when performed backward, will be multiplied by the same tensor `all_feature2` on all GPUs.
+Since `all_feature2` is consistent across all GPUs, the gradient calculation in current step, when performed backward, will be multiplied by the **same tensor** `all_feature2` on all GPUs.
 Ultimately, under the DDP's gradient bucket mechanism, the same result as non-distributed computation is obtained.

 (Let me add a little more reasoning detail, because, after the 'all gather' operation, every GPU's computational behavior becomes identical to non-distributed computing, and the gradients on all GPUs in backward before reaching the 'all gather' operation are the same.
 In terms of the chain rule, this manifests as each GPU's gradient computation chain having the **same portion** before 'all gather.'
 Therefore, the common part of these GPU's gradients can be factored out.
 The remaining gradients in the gradient bucket will be summed and averaged at the end, making formula of gradient chain **equivalent to** the gradient backward computation in **non-distributed** training.)